Volunteer in Ethiopia with IKPVA – Cheap Volunteer Programs in Ethiopia!

 Structural Change: Why your Volunteer Work in Ethiopia is so important

-The majority of Ethiopian households are still engaged in agriculture and in living in rural areas.
-Additional drivers of poverty reduction will be needed to end poverty in Ethiopia, particularly those that encourage the structural transformation of Ethiopia’s economy.
+The majority of Ethiopian households are still engaged in agriculture and live in rural areas.
+Further action to reduce poverty will be needed to enable Ethiopians to live a life of dignity.

 Help Improving the Lives of the People as a Volunteer in Ethiopia!